stanfordjournalism/stanford-progj-2021/docs/tech_setup.md

 ### Linux

 Use [pyenv](https://github.com/pyenv/pyenv), a tool that allows you to install and manage multiple versions of Python.

-> Below steps are customized for Ubuntu Linux.
-See the [pyenv docs](https://github.com/pyenv/pyenv#basic-github-checkout) for details on customizing for other distributions (or for Mac)
+Run these commands from a shell:

 ```
 # Clone pyenv